|

 we called him Big Brother, regardless of when he joined the Wing Chun

-nineteen-year-old boy visited our class.
+18-year-old boy visited our class.
 I learned through my

-classmates that he was also Master Moy Yat's student.; not only that ...
+classmates that he was also Master Moy Yat's student; not only that,

-him.
-His name, I learned, was Nelson Chan.
-He had come to further his
+but that he was his godson.
+His name was Nelson Chan.
+He had come to

-studies in Canada.
+study in Canada.
 My classmate, Vasco Texiera (a

 to teach us.
 Being that we were already students of his Wing Chun